X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: METHODOLOGY

 \subsection{Displacement Prediction Network}

 Inertial odometry regresses motion states from sequential IMU measurements.
+From a physical perspective, accelerometer readings contain gravity-related components and motion-induced specific force, while gyroscope readings describe the rotational dynamics of the carrier.
+These quantities are not independent: roll and pitch affect the projection of gravity onto each accelerometer axis, and are in turn correlated with angular velocities through the platform motion.
 Since accelerations and angular velocities along each axis are correlated yet heterogeneous, capturing both temporal and inter-axis dependencies is essential for accurate motion estimation.
 Inspired by Crossformer~\cite{Crossformer}, we design a dual-stage attention enhanced motion feature encoder–decoder architecture to jointly learn these dependencies.

-\textbf{Embedding layer.} Given an inertial sequence $\boldsymbol{\mathcal{X}} \in \mathbb{R} ^{6 \times L }$ of length $L$, we first partition it into equal sub-segments of length $L_{seg}$ for each dimension.
+\textbf{Embedding layer.} Given an inertial sequence $\boldsymbol{\mathcal{X}} \in \mathbb{R} ^{6 \times L }$ of length $L = 200$, we first partition it into equal sub-segments of length $L_{seg} = 10$ for each dimension.
 The $i$-th segment of the $j$-th dimension, $\boldsymbol{\mathcal{X}}^{seg}_{i,j}$, is linearly projected and augmented with a learnable positional embedding: